d3fenderz/macos_security/README.md

 ### M* chips

-You read everywhere the new Apple's chips are revolutionary and years ahead their competitors, like Intel.
-While the performances are undeniably impressive, not everybody knows why.
+You read everywhere the new Apple's chip is revolutionary and years ahead of its competitors, like Intel.
+While the performances are undeniably impressive, you might not know exactly why.

 M1, M2, M1 Pro, M1 Max, M1 Ultra represent different models.
 M1 is the less powerful chip and the oldest, but, **according to Apple**, it's still more capable that the most evolved chips in the market.
 You'll find it in most entry-level products like MacBook Air or Mac mini.